 ONE SCHOOL ONE BOOK

-This is the fourth year of Loyola College Prep’s “One School One Book” initiative where we have engaged community members, faculty, students, and their families in reading one literary selection over the summer.
+This is the fifth year of Loyola College Prep’s “One School One Book” initiative where we have engaged community members, faculty, students, and their families in reading one literary selection over the summer.
 We have found that these selections challenge our thinking, promote discussion, and ultimately draw us closer together as a school community as we all have a shared experience.